 Learning how to manage your career is a lifelong process that needs to start early on in secondary school – but rarely does.
-Imagine if, for example, during Social Studies in high school, you learned about professions such as journalism, anthropology, development aid, foreign diplomacy, just to name a few – and how these different professions draw on the study of Social Studies.
+Imagine if, for example, during Math in high school, you learned about professions that include Math like Weather Prediction, Construction, Space Travel, Astronomy, and Global Economic Analysis, just to name a few.
 Would you be a little more excited to attend those dreaded classes?

 We currently emerge from school with little to no idea about how the subjects we’ve studied relate to professions in the real world.
 And we’re not armed with essential life skills like self-awareness, emotional intelligence, or career management skills.
 So how can we be expected to make effective career choices?

 Career guidance needs to be right at the heart of education, not an afterthought.

 – Tristram Hooley

 There’s an art to finding the right career path.
 If you, like most of us, weren’t given appropriate guidance on how to find your ideal path, it’s not too late.
 But it requires deep self-reflection and a willingness to ask yourself some hard questions.
 I define 4 P’s that are essential elements in finding your meaningful path – your Personality, your Proficiency, your Passion, and Profit.
 The area where these four different characteristics overlap is your Purpose, or ‘Big Why’ – i.e. your reason for getting out of bed in the morning.
 When you find your Big Why, you tap into an infinite well of energy, inspiration, and grit that fuels you forward.
 To learn more about the art of finding the right career path, click here.

 2. Reality Can Be Different From Our Preconceived Ideas.